-Where an Academy's capacity has been reached, applications being assessed through the Principal's Discretionary Process may continue to be considered for any vacancies, should they arise, in the following school year.
-Note that these intakes are not an option for Year 11 or 12 students.
+Where an Academy's capacity has been reached, applications being assessed through the Principal's Discretionary Process may continue to be considered for any vacancies, should they arise, through to the end of Year 10.

 Application for admission is no guarantee of available vacancies or successful enrolment and any fees paid are non-refundable.